What is sports medicine?

 Sports medicine involves the treatment of all ailments that keep an athlete from participating in their sport.
 Dr Shepard is an Orthopaedic Surgeon who is fellowship trained in sports medicine, meaning he spent an extra year in training to learn and care for high level athletes in all sports.
 Dr Shepard cares for the athletes at UC Irvine, Santa Ana College, and Chapman University.
 He also cares for the high school athletes at Servite High School, Crean Lutheran High School, Godinez High School, and Villa Park High School.

 Dr Shepard's number one goal is to return all athletes to their desired level of play.
 That being said, we do not want to allow anyone to further injure themselves in playing with an injury.
-The treatment of the athletes' ailments involve physical therapy, athletic training, and sometimes surgery.
+The treatment of the athletes' ailments involves physical therapy, athletic training, and sometimes surgery.
 Dr Shepard's motto is:

 - If you can play— play.